The restaurant scene in Carmel is a real treat, offering a variety of international experiences and comfort food locations.

 13710 N. Meridian Street, Carmel

 The pairing of Korean and American cultures found here works wonderfully.
 You can get traditional Korean or opt for a fusion option, like their awesome Korean nachos.
 Another neat feature is their stone serving bowls, which can keep your food piping hot the whole time, but may be too hot for little hands.
-We appreciate the kid’s menu, for having more than the standard fare and including worldly items such as Bulgogi Beef and Chap Chae noodles.
+We appreciate the kid’s menu, for having more than the standard fare and including international items such as Bulgogi Beef and Chap Chae noodles.

 15 E. Main Street, Suite #100, Carmel

 Expanding our palette, the kid’s menu here features more adventurous options, including Chicken Shwarma and Gyro, but the portions are huge on the regular menu.
 This means I can either share a meal with one of my kids, or take leftovers home for lunch.
 They also have flexible, build-your-own menu options, which means even my pickiest eater leaves here satisfied.
 A fun highlight for the kids is getting to see their food being prepared through the glass that surrounds the kitchen area.

 I love the kids plate menu option here for littlest of littles.
 (If everything comes out already chopped and finger food friendly, that’s more time I have to eat my own meal before it gets cold.)
 There are great specialty pies and build your own options on the menu, and we love the nachos for a shareable appetizer to start.

 Pizzology Craft Pizza & Pub